-While the Earth’s population is increasing at a fast speed day by day, it’s time we must worry about running out of the source of energy as it is limited.
-That’s why a lot of people are turning to use solar lanterns for living, traveling, and other purposes.
-Since it is renewable energy, not only this is an excellent method for saving our planet, it also simplifies our life in many ways.
+While the Earth’s population is increasing at a fast speed day by day, it’s time we must worry about running out of sources of energy as it is limited.
+That’s why a lot of people are turning to using solar lanterns for living, traveling, and other purposes.
+Since it is renewable energy, not only this is an excellent method for saving our planet, but it also simplifies our life in many ways.

 Where and when solar lanterns are used?